samplchallenges/SAMPL-containers/tutorials/README.md

 # Tutorial: Build an AutoDock Vina Containerized Method
-> This tutorial is separated into five parts: (1) the virtual environment and dependency container build, (2) the docking container build, (3) docking using the Docker container, (4) building your own docking container, and (5) miscellaneous important information.
+> This tutorial is separated into six parts: (1) the virtual environment and dependency container build, (2) the docking container build, (3) docking using the Docker container, (4) trouble shooting, (5) building your own docking container, and (6) miscellaneous important information.
 >
 > We have separated the base virtual environment build (conda environment and command-line programs) from the implementation build (docking) to illustrate container inheritance and to improve the time required to build the container.
 In Section 1, we will build an adv-tutorial-base container that includes all the environment and software installations necessary to run AutoDock Vina from a Python script.
 In Section 2, we will inherit the environment from the Section 1 adv-tutorial-base container to write and build our run-able docking code in the adv-tutorial container.
 >